Reinventing the Steel: Commercial performance

-Q magazine (6/00, p.
-112) – 3 stars out of 5 – "Pantera's attempt to upgrade [Judas Priest's] British Steel-era pure metal spirit....unequivocal heavy metalness."

-Alternative Press (7/00, pp. 108–9) – 5 out of 5 – "An undiluted, unvarnished slab of riffs paying distinct homage to Judas Priest's British Steel, and not just in a titular sense, but in basic song construction."

-CMJ (4/3/00, p.
-32) – "Crammed with everything they've used to revolutionize metal....so old-school it could have been easily made in between the quartet's back-to-back classics."

-NME (4/15/00, p.
-34) – 6 out of 10 – "An unfashionably old-school metal album....it's Pantera's bid to herald the rebirth of bullet-belt, cut-off denim metal....It's a solid album, oozing drunk-as-hell metal spirit."
+Reinventing the Steel debuted at number four on the Billboard 200 and number five on the Top Internet Albums, selling 161,105 copies in its first week of release according to Nielsen Soundscan.
+On its second week, it fell to number 24, selling only 59,962 copies, a 62.8% drop in sales.
+In total, the album only appeared on that chart for twelve weeks.
+On May 2, the album was certified gold by the Recording Industry Association of America (RIAA), denoting 500,000 units sold.
+However, it has yet to reach platinum status, making it Pantera's only major-label studio album not to reach sales of 1,000,000.
+According to Nielsen SoundScan, the album has sold 593,000 copies domestically as of October 2003.
+It also debuted at number eight on the Top Canadian Albums chart.

+In a 2022 interview with Gibson TV, Rex Brown blamed the album's lacklustre success compared to the band's previous albums on the dominance of the nu metal genre at the time of its release.

 Accolades

 In the 2000 Metal Edge Readers' Choice Awards, the album was voted "Album of the Year" and "Album Cover of the Year" (tying with Iron Maiden's Brave New World for the latter), while the single "Revolution Is My Name" won "Song of the Year".

 "Revolution Is My Name" was nominated for a Grammy Award for Best Metal Performance in 2001, but lost to Deftones' "Elite".

 The album was ranked at No. 2 on Guitar Worlds Readers Poll for "The Top 10 Guitar Albums of 2000".